 Major in Physics

-In order to provide students a broad and solid base in physics and also to provide the flexibility which enables students to take courses in areas where physics can be applied, all Physics majors take a series of basic physics courses.
-The first courses are General Physics I, II and III (PHYS 241 , PHYS 242 and PHYS 243).
-They provide an introduction to fundamental classical physics.
+To provide students a broad and solid base in physics and also to provide the flexibility which enables students to take courses in areas where physics can be applied, all Physics majors take a core set of physics courses, including a three-course sequence in fundamental classical physics and courses in computational methods, modern physics, and laboratory techniques.
 The junior and senior physics courses treat classical and modern physics in greater depth.
+In addition to physics courses, all majors are required to complete courses in mathematics, chemistry, and computer science.

 Requirements for the Physics Major